-This may be appropriate where there is a specific concern, for example, cracking or dampness etc, to the walls and an inspection is required to offer a solution to a problem.
+This may be appropriate where there is a specific concern with the property, for example cracking or dampness, and an inspection is required to identify the cause and extent of the problem and to advise on possible remedial work.
 Often such requests follow a valuation survey where the Building Society or Bank’s valuer identifies a problem in his or her report, and calls for further investigation.

 In addition we also provide the following services: ⦁ Party Wall Surveying ⦁ Dilapidations ⦁ Expert Witness • Fire Insurance Valuations ⦁ Project Management ⦁ Contract administration ⦁ Employers agent ⦁ CDM (Health & Safety) ⦁ Preparation of specifications and schedules of work